 We may also be able to help you pursue a third party claim for your injuries.
 If your accident was caused by another driver, or by a malfunctioning piece of sanitation equipment, you may have a third party case.

 While garbage truck drivers and their employers bear an enormous responsibility to operate their vehicles safely, the driving public must do their part to safely share the road with these large trucks.

 As with all large trucks, the Munley motto is to “Respect the Rig,” and give them plenty of space.
 Garbage trucks make frequent stops and cannot maneuver as smoothly or easily as other vehicles, so it’s important for drivers to maintain a distance of at least three car lengths when traveling behind a sanitation vehicle.

 Use Caution When Passing

 Only pass a garbage truck if you can safely and legally do so.
 Many accidents happen when frustrated motorists attempt to get around a slow-moving garbage truck and end up hitting an oncoming vehicle, a sanitation worker, or the garbage truck itself.
-Pennsylvania’s “Slow Down to Go Around” law requires drivers to slow down when approaching a garbage or recycling vehicle, and move over one lane if possible.

 Avoid the Blind Spots